Supersonic-Sites/MEZStudiobeaute/content/en/_index.md

         cta: "#"
         aos_select: true
         subtitle: "#"
-        title: "Step 2: THINK"
+        title: "Step 2: CONSULT"
         shadow_select: false
         title_color: black
-        description: How long would it take?
+        description: "How long would it take?
 How much maintenance does it need?
-Let's get all things considered.
+We give you all the details upfront. "
         divider_color: primary
       - divider_select: true
         title_select: true